Leasing solar panels: how does it work?

 - If you’re selling the property you may be able to transfer the lease to the new homeowner.
 This requires extra paperwork and costs.
 Some buyers may be willing to accept this if you reduce the asking price of the property by the cost of the transfer fee.

 It’s important to assess your financial situation and energy needs when considering solar panel leasing.
 While solar panels are undoubtedly an excellent way to power your home using renewable energy, a lease is a big commitment.
 Do your research so you can make an informed decision on whether leasing or buying a solar panel system is the right choice for you.
+If you are considering other options, we recommend reading our article about different ways to finance your solar panel installation.
 And please don’t hesitate to get in touch with us at Otovo if you have any questions.